tonymagr/weather-dashboard-search/README.md

 Can enter search by city or city & state, which makes API call to openweathermap.org.
 The search renders current and forecast weather to the page.
 The search also saves search history in the form of a list of buttons and using local storage.
 When a button is clicked, the forecast for that city is recalled and displayed.
 Local storage stores unique id, lattitude and longitude of the city -  id for internal array lookup and lat and long for the API call.
-The jQuery script features dynamically updated HTML and CSS. https://tonymagr.github.io/weather-dashboard-search/
+The jQuery script features dynamically updated HTML and CSS. <br>
+https://tonymagr.github.io/weather-dashboard-search/

 Module 6 skills and tools that I used in webpage deployment were: